TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 ## Partial Blocks

-While the BlockNote API is centered around the use of `Block` objects, they can be cumbersome when we use them to insert new blocks or update existing ones.
+While interacting with the editor is centered around the use of `Block` objects, they can be cumbersome when we use them to insert new blocks or update existing ones.
 After all, if we want to just insert an empty paragraph, defining each field in a `Block` object to do so can feel pretty unnecessary.
+It's not obvious what kind of ID we should assign either.

-To alleviate this, the BlockNote API allows you to define new or updated blocks using `PartialBlock` objects:
+To alleviate these issues, you can define new or updated blocks using `PartialBlock` objects:

 ```typescript
 type PartialBlock = {